 - Scott Newman of Section 106 Associates wrote a Conditions Assessment report and continues to provide historic preservation recommendations and input on a volunteer basis.

-- Duncan Wisniewski Architects are developing the ADA accessibility drawings.
+- Duncan Wisniewski Architects developed the ADA accessibility design and specifications.

-- Maeve McBride & Christine Graham of CPG Enterprises assist with fundraising.
+- Maeve McBride & Christine Graham of CPG Enterprises advise on fundraising.

 We’re grateful for this tremendous community of support!